yoyocircle/small_tools/stock/fee/README.md

 # Stock Trading Fee Optimization Algorithm

-This repository implements a dynamic programming (DP) algorithm to minimize stock trading transaction fees.
+This repository implements a dynamic programming (DP) algorithm to minimize stock trading transaction fees and trading times.
 The goal is to determine the optimal way to split `n` shares into transactions, balancing whole lots (multiples of 1000 shares) and odd lots (less than 1000 shares), each with different fee structures.

 ## Algorithm Overview